-This is a highly effective exercise to get the hips feeling more free, unrestricted and moving beter.
+This is a highly effective exercise to get the hips feeling more free, unrestricted, and moving better.

 How It’s Done

-- Step 5: Repeat step 2 and 3 once more.
+- Step 5: Repeat steps 2 and 3 once more.

 Hip Mobility Exercise 3: Hip Flexor Stretch w/ Isometric strengthening